curl/everything-curl/usingcurl-tls.md

 TLS 1.3 (RFC 8446) was finalized and published as a standard by the IETF in August 2018.
 This is the most secure and fastest TLS version as of date.
-It is however so new that a lot of software, tools and libraries don't yet support it.
+It is however so new that a lot of software, tools and libraries do not yet support it.

 curl is designed to use a "safe version" of SSL/TLS by default.
 It means that